Love Devotion Surrender: Critical reception

 Criticism of the compositions and their execution is varied.
 In addition to noting the resemblance of "Let Us Go" to Smith's arrangement, Bob Palmer referred to the "superficial treatments" of Coltrane material, while Paul Stump, author of Go Ahead John, a McLaughlin biography, is negative about the album's execution and direction, saying it was, "in retrospect, a spiritually-hobbled album", criticizing Santana's tone and McLaughlin's "technophiliac tendencies" and "electronic gimmickry", and a "plink-plonk conga-heavy foursquare vamp all too typical of Santana" in "A Love Supreme".
 Thom Jurek is much more positive, praising, for instance, "The Life Divine" as "insanely knotty yet intervallically transcendent."

 Fans of Santana were, apparently, disappointed; according to Thom Jurek, Love Devotion Surrender was a "hopelessly misunderstood record in its time by Santana fans", though Marc Shapiro's biography of Santana suggests otherwise.

 Thom Jurek, reviewing the album for AllMusic, praises the album highly: "After three decades, Love Devotion Surrender still sounds completely radical and stunningly, movingly beautiful."
 Robert Palmer, writing for Rolling Stone, is ambivalent about the album, calling it "loud and insistent...depend[ent] on monochord drones and simple modes for its structure and on sheer screaming force for much of its effect."
 He thinks more highly of Carlos Santana's playing than of McLaughlin's, which he suggests lacks feeling and relies on technicality: "Here, at his most inspired, McLaughlin is exhilarating if a bit monolithic."
 Later, in a positive review of Santana's Welcome (1973), Palmer said the album "was simply a series of ecstatic jams on Coltrane and Coltrane-influenced material."

 Many reviewers praise organist Larry Young.
 Thom Jurek says Young is the gel that holds the two very different guitar players together; Robert Palmer says "that the sensitive organ solos on Love Devotion Surrender were the best things on that album."

+Tour

+A ten city tour was done to promote the album during late summer of 1973, just after the summer Mahavisnu Orchestra tour.
+Each of the ten concerts lasted nearly three hours.
+The September 1st concert in Chicago was broadcast, and is easily available in its entirety.
+The band featured McLaughlin and Santana on guitar with Larry Young on keyboards, Doug Rauch on bass, Billy Cobham on drums and Armando Peraza on percussion.
+Just as the album itself, it consisted mostly of Coltrane covers, but also played was Cobham's "Taurian Matador."
+In contrast to the mixed reviews given the studio album, the reception of the live shows was almost universally ecstatic.